TTK4130/ttk4130.github.io/docs/animation.rst

     simulation_data.to_json(file_location, orient='records', indent=2)

-We'll now move on to the interesting part, namely how to animate our system in Three.js.
+We are now ready to animate our system in Three.js.

 Example: Sphere in bowl animation
 ------------------------------------

 The only thing you need to get started animating in Three.js is a modern web browser.
-First we'll create a simple skeleton HTML file.
-For larger examples, it's better to keep HTML files and animation scripts separate, but for this example we'll just keep them in the same file.
+First we create a simple skeleton HTML file.
+For larger examples, it is better to keep HTML files and animation scripts separate, but for this example we just keep them in the same file.

 .. code::